thoughtbot/factory_bot/GETTING_STARTED.md

 `FactoryGirl.modify` must be called outside of a `FactoryGirl.define` block as it operates on factories differently.

 A caveat: you can only modify factories (not sequences or traits) and callbacks *still compound as they normally would*.
-So, if the factory you're modifying defines an `after_create` callback, you defining an `after_create` won't override it, it'll just get run after the first callback.
+So, if the factory you're modifying defines an `after(:create)` callback, you defining an `after(:create)` won't override it, it'll just get run after the first callback.

 Building or Creating Multiple Records
 -------------------------------------